(Updated September 2020)

 - Use randomly picked colours (from three values)

 - A portrait of someone you love or admire in 50 strokes

 - A nude (for online possibilities, click here.)

 - A memory from childhood

-- A scene from a trip you’ve recently been on
+- A scene from a trip you’ve made in the past

 - Make marks you usually don’t – if you always use the side of the pastel, use the tip, and vice versa

 So?
 Are you in?
-Are you going to join me on the 31 paintings in 31 days challenge??
+Are you going to join me on the 31 pastel paintings in 31 days challenge??
 I do hope so.
-Like I said, it’s about putting pastel to paper, not about making a perfect finished painting!
+Like I said, it’s about putting pastel to paper, not about making a perfect finished painting.